paypal/paypal-android/README.md

 1. Follw the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a `CLIENT_ID` and `CLIENT_SECRET` from the PayPal Developer site.
 1. Use the credentials obtained in step 1 to make the following HTTP request using Basic Authentication:

+> NOTE: We use curl to demonstrate the overall composition of the Access Token HTTP request.
+This example can be adapted to any server-side language/framework of your choice.

 ```bash
 # for LIVE environment
 curl -X POST https://api.paypal.com/v1/oauth2/token \